LaunchCode-Education-Archived/skills-back-end-csharp/studios/cheese-mvc-persistent/many-to-many/README.md

 You made a lot of changes!
 Great work.

 Assuming you don't have any remaining compiler errors, start up your application.
-(Don't forget to start MAMP first!)
 Make sure you can create a new cheese object, selecting a pre-existing category.
 Then make sure the proper category name is displayed in the table on the home page after doing so.

 When everything works, you're done!
 Congrats!